Here are my 8 floor cleaning tips for seniors that are guaranteed to make the task much easier for aging adults.

 Block the Drafts

 Install draft excluders on your entrance doors.
 This will prevent dust and debris from blowing in under the doors.
 Place doormats outside your entrance doors that are specifically designed to trap dirt.
 Remember to give them a good beating every now and then to get rid of the trapped dirt.
-You can also use area rugs or runners to protect your floors and carpets from getting dirty.
+You can also use safer rubber-backed area rugs or runners to protect your floors and carpets from getting dirty.
 The type that you can throw into a washing machine are ideal.

 Clean Spills Immediately